elipski/Udacity_DevOps_Project1/README.md

     Answer yes when prompted.

     **Important**
-    Copy the Azure resource group ID after completion.
+    Copy the Azure resource group ID after completion and save it for later use.
 It will look something like the below parameter.
 Substitute your subscription ID for where you see dashes (-) below:

-    > terraform import azurerm_resource_group.main /subscriptions/- - - -/resourceGroups/udacity-resources]
+    >[id=/subscriptions/- - - -/resourceGroups/udacity-resources]

-    When prompted enter any number for number of VMs.
-This has no affect on the actual numebers of VMs created.

 3. Edit Packer variables to store Azure secrets unique to your Azure subscription Open azure secrets file in Project1\packer\az_secrets.json